Classic Caesar Salad

 A white bowl with a whisk and yellow liquid.

-• Add the anchovy paste, parmesan cheese, grated garlic, Worcestershire sauce, and cracked black pepper.
+• Add the anchovy paste, Parmesan cheese, garlic, Worcestershire sauce, and cracked black pepper.
 Whisk to combine.
 Add salt to taste.
 Set aside.

 A white bowl with ingredients in it.

-• To prepare the salad, add the romaine lettuce, parmesan cheese, and croutons to a large bowl.
-Toss to combine.
+• Toss the romaine lettuce, Parmesan cheese, and croutons together in a large bowl.

 Caesar salad with croutons and croutons in a white bowl.